Canon EOS R3 might not be available until mid-2022, says the camera giant

 From PS5s to MacBooks and cars, the global chip shortage has cast a big shadow over most of tech this year – and cameras haven't escaped the supply chain issues.

 But while this means Canon is far from alone in having to issue a sheepish apology, it's the scale of the six-month delay to the Canon EOS R3 that's slightly shocking.
-Given the EOS R3 is an expensive professional camera, it's unlikely to affect many people, but it does suggest that next year is likely to be similarly affected by the now-common shipping delays to new products.
+Given the EOS R3 is an expensive professional camera, it's unlikely to affect many people, but it suggests next year is likely to be similarly affected by the now-common shipping delays to new products.

-The latest CIPA (Camera and Imaging Products Association) stats for October show that camera shipments are still well down compared to this time last year, and that isn't just down to the overall trend of a decline in sales – the global parts shortages have undoubtedly had a big impact, too.
+The latest Camera and Imaging Products Association stats for October show that camera shipments are still down compared to this time last year, and that isn't just down to the overall trend of a decline in sales – the global parts shortages have undoubtedly had a big impact, too.

 That's a shame for the camera industry and photographers in general – and as we've explained previously, the global chip shortage is more complicated than it appears.
 This means that, while some have predicted that the issues will be resolved sometime in 2022, Intel CEO Pat Gelsinger has predicted that it won't end until 2023, for laptops at least.